near/core-contracts/lockup/README.md

 - Fix a bug with the prepaid gas exceeded during the foundation callback by increasing base gas.
 - Include minimum amount of gas needed for every call.
-- Add new helper methods for the owner to avoid dealing with yoctoNEAR during staking.
+- Add new helper methods for the owner for staking.
     - `deposit_and_stake`, `unstake_all`, `withdraw_all_from_staking_pool`
 - Add a new view method to `get_balance` of the account, that includes all tokens on this account and all tokens deposited to a staking pool.
 - Cover foundation termination flow with the integration tests.